 Another aspect of this particular version of the timeless drink is the use of the Latitude 29 Formula orgeat made by Orgeat Works, a company specializing in bar syrups for Tiki cocktails.
 Founder Adam Kolesar worked with Berry to craft an orgeat that was specifically designed for Latitude’s Mai Tais, and is a close approximation of the syrup Trader Vic would have been using in 1944.
 It’s available for sale online for all your Mai Tai needs.

-Add all the ingredients into a shaker with 2 scoops of crushed ice, and shake well for 10 seconds.
+Add the dark Jamaican rum, Rhum Clément, orange curaçao, lime juice, orgeat and simple syrup into a shaker with 2 scoops of crushed ice, and shake for 10 seconds until well-chilled.

 Pour unstrained into a double Old Fashioned glass.

 Sink the spent lime shell into the drink.